MicrosoftDocs/query-docs/query-languages/dax/lookupvalue-function-dax.md

 ---
 # LOOKUPVALUE

-Returns the value for the row that meets all criteria specified by search conditions.
-The function can apply one or more search conditions.
+Returns the value for the row that meets all criteria specified by one or more search conditions.

 ## Syntax